 However, the doctor, Fernanda recalled, told them that “No antibiotic exists that takes effect immediately, the day after … someone up there loves you a lot.”

-Marcilio explained that after leaving the hospital, he and Fernanda spoke with their parish priest about what had happened.
-The priest, who had accompanied the couple throughout Marcilio’s illness and who had given him last rites, told them to write to the Missionaries of Charity explaining what happened.
+Marcilio explained that after leaving the hospital, he and Fernanda spoke with their parish priest about what happened.
+The priest, who had accompanied the couple throughout Marcilio’s illness and who gave him last rites, told them to write to the Missionaries of Charity explaining what happened.

 “My case was a very difficult one clinically,” Marcilio said, explaining that his wife prayed for him “ceaselessly,” and they were certain “that a miracle happened … I was sure that it was Mother Teresa who healed me.”

 He noted that the miracle didn’t just heal his brain, but went a step further.